cloud-gov/product/.github/ISSUE_TEMPLATE/onboard-engineer.md

 Before starting this section, you must complete:

-1. GSA Mandatory Cyber Security and Privacy Training
+1. GSA IT Security & Privacy Awareness Training
-1. Role-based trainings listed under "Learn our policies and procedures"
+1. Role-based trainings listed under [Learn our policies and procedures](#learn-our-policies-and-procedures)

 AWS user names should be identical across accounts so that permissions can be correctly managed by Terraform.